How to Implement English-Only Speaking Policies

 When managing a multi-cultural workforce, dealing with different languages can prove challenging for many employers.

-Consistency is a key element for employers who want to avoid receiving claims of discrimination.
-Once an English speaking policy is rolled out, it should apply to all employees.
 A race discrimination claim succeeded in the case of Jurga v Lavendale Montessori Ltd because Polish-speaking employees were reprimanded for speaking Polish to each other on their breaks, while Italian colleagues were able to speak Italian during breaks without objection.

 Book a call with a consultant